lvgl/lvgl/docs/overview/img.rst

 the decoding session and call :cpp:func:`lv_image_decoder_open`.

-The ``color`` parameter is used only with ``LV_COLOR_FORMAT_A1/2/4/8`` images to tell color of the image. ``frame_id`` can be used if the image to open is an animation.
+The ``color`` parameter is used only with ``LV_COLOR_FORMAT_A1/2/4/8`` images to tell color of the image.

 .. code:: c